madviking/pydantic-llm-tester/README.md

 This will check all discovered providers, their configurations, and available models.

-## General implementation note
+## General implementation notes

-This package is written from the ground up using Claude Code, using only minimum manual intervention.
-Claude written code is reviewed and tested by the author.
-Test coverage is good, but not 100%.
+This package is written initially using Claude Code, using only minimum manual intervention and edits.
+Further improvements are made with Cline, using Gemini 2.5.
+LLM generated code is reviewed and tested by the author and all of the architectural decisions are mine.

 ## License